fabric8io/fabric8/docs/quickstarts/walkthrough.md

 Yay you made through this first walk through of the most simple quickstart we have.
 For the next walk lets up the game a bit and use Camel and Kubernetes services.

-When you are ready see you at [walking with Camel and kubernetes](walkthrough2.md).